Head & Neck Cancer

 Symptoms don’t necessarily indicate cancer so it’s recommended to consult an ENT specialist to determine the cause of discomfort.

-Mouth, throat and voice box are the more common forms of HNC, while paranasal, nasal cavity and salivary gland occur less frequently.
+Mouth, throat and voice box are the more common forms of head and neck cancer, while paranasal, nasal cavity and salivary gland occur less frequently.

 So do the following: